udayakumar-s/ej2-angular-docs/ej2-angular/grid/how-to/list-of-array-of-objects.md

 ---
 layout: post
 title: List of array of objects in Angular Grid component | Syncfusion
-description: Learn here all about List of array of objects in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about List of array of objects in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: List of array of objects
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # List of array of objects in Angular Grid component